karstendavidbakker/Prototype/README.md

 Firstly, a range of sensors and actuators were established.
 Next, the team identified potential applications of the technologies.
 From this, three concepts emerged….?

 **4. recommendations**

 **5. Reflection:**

-Please give critical feedback on decisions matrix flow chart  - might be some lines wrong or we could add stuff

 <table>
   <tr>